-Female sterilisation is an effective and permanent form of contraception.
+Female sterilization is an effective and permanent form of contraception.
 There is a very small failure rate.
-Sterilisation is only for people who have decided they do not want any children or further children in future.
+Sterilization is only for people who have decided they do not want any children or further children in future.
 It is considered a permanent method of contraception.

 Emergency Contraceptive Pill is designed to prevent accidental pregnancies.
 There are several brands of the e-pill available in the market which varies on the timings and how it works.
 Some are best when taken within 120 hours of unprotected sex.
 It is effective in preventing pregnancy once in a while but is not advised to be consumed on a regular basis.

 To know more about Sexual and Reproductive Health call our Meri Saathi Free Helpline numbers